DFE-Digital/get-into-teaching-app/README.md

 ### CSS

-[StyleLint](https://stylelint.io/) is for CSS linting, it uses the [GDS Stylelint Config](https://github.com/alphagov/stylelint-config-gds).
+[StyleLint](https://stylelint.io/) is used for CSS linting, it uses the [GDS Stylelint Config](https://github.com/alphagov/stylelint-config-gds).

 To lint the `./app/webpacker/styles` directory: